MLWhiz/mlwhiz/content/blog/2020-02-22-hyperspark.md

 ## Continue Learning

-If you want to learn more about practical data science, do take a look at the [“How to win a data science competition”](https://www.coursera.org/specializations/aml?siteID=lVarvwc5BD0-BShznKdc3CUauhfsM7_8xw&utm_content=2&utm_medium=partners&utm_source=linkshare&utm_campaign=lVarvwc5BD0) Coursera course.
-I learned a lot of new things from this course taught by one of the most prolific Kaggler.
+Also, if you want to learn more about Spark and Spark DataFrames, I would like to call out an excellent course on [Big Data Essentials: HDFS, MapReduce and Spark RDD](https://coursera.pxf.io/4exq73) on Coursera.

 Thanks for the read.
 I am going to be writing more beginner-friendly posts in the future too.
 Follow me up at [Medium](https://mlwhiz.medium.com/?source=post_page---------------------------) or Subscribe to my [blog](https://mlwhiz.ck.page/a9b8bda70c).